Tow-Behind Mower Buyer's Guide

-Just like walk-behind mowers and riding mowers, tow-behind mowers are available in a variety of styles designed to meet a variety of needs.
-They have no propulsion of their own, and must be towed behind a riding mower, ATV, or UTV.
+Designed to meet a variety of needs, these mowers have no propulsion of their own and must be towed using a garden tractor, ATV, or UTV.

 Before choosing a tow-behind mower, be sure you know your towing vehicle's towing capacity.
 You should not tow more weight than your tractor, ATV, or UTV is rated to handle.